department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/product/lovell-conversation-guide.md

 Participant: Dual-eligible Veterans<br>
 Start screen: [VA beneficiary system page](https://preview.uxpin.com/d55fbe11583adc1a1d7b6e2bafde9ef560c7bf36#/pages/148503607/simulate/no-panels?mode=i)

-- As someone who prefers to receive care at a TRICARE locations, how would you find information on the USS Red Rover location?
+- As someone who prefers to receive care at a TRICARE location, how would you find information on the USS Red Rover location?

 ### Things to watch for: